mcqll/mcqll.github.io/_resources/computecanada_R.md

 EOF
 ```

-This requests 15 minutes of time on a compute node with 8 CPUs, and 4GB of RAM per each.
-Replace `${ACCOUNT}` with the account name you want to use.
-Replace `${EMAIL}` with your email address to be alerted when the job starts/finishes/fails.
+This requests 15 minutes of time on a compute node with 8 CPUs, and 4GB of RAM per each. `${ACCOUNT}` should be the account name you want to use.
+Set `${EMAIL}` to your email address to be alerted when the job starts/finishes/fails (optional).
 The `--output` flag specifies the format for the output file you'll get when your job terminates.
 In this case, we're setting it to be `Rtest-jobnumber.out`.

 Make a directory for the test plots to be put in: